 PayPal makes it super easy to split bills, pay back friends and send money to family in the UK.
 But it’s a different story when sending internationally, as PayPal can turn out to be more expensive than you’d expect.

 Before sending money abroad, you should always compare fees and conversion costs to get the best deal.
 Take a look at PayPal alternatives such as TransferWise which could save you money, while also making it nice and easy to see exactly how much your payment will cost.
+Or, if you are an online seller and use PayPal to receive payments for your goods or services, use this simple PayPal calculator to find out how much you'll have to pay.

 Sources checked on 11-February 2020.